jek-bao-choo/splunk-otel-example/infrastructure-ci-cd-jenkins-ansible-k8s/docker-metrics-part-6/README.md

-# Setup a Linux EC2 Instance
+# Part 1 - Setup a Linux EC2 Instance
 - Note that it is not Ubuntu EC2 instance.
 It is Amazon Linux EC2.
 - Launch a new Amazon Linux EC2 Instance
 - Choose something with at least 2 vCPU and 8 GB Memory